scalalandio/chimney/docs/docs/supported-transformations.md

     trait A
     class B extends A
     val b = new B
-    b.transformInto[A]
+    b.transformInto[A] // == (b: A)
     b.into[A].transform // == (b: A)
     b.transformIntoPartial[A].asEither // == Right(b: A)
     b.intoPartial[A].transform.asEither // == Right(b: A)

     import io.scalaland.chimney.{Transformer, PartialTransformer}

-    // If we want to reuse Transformer we can create implicits using val totalTransformer: Transformer[A, B] = Transformer.derive[A, B] val partialTransformer: PartialTransformer[A, B] = PartialTransformer.derive[A, B]
+    // If we want to reuse Transformer, we can create implicits using: val totalTransformer: Transformer[A, B] = Transformer.derive[A, B] val partialTransformer: PartialTransformer[A, B] = PartialTransformer.derive[A, B]
-    // or)
-    val totalTransformer2: Transformer[A, B] = Transformer.define[A, B].buildTransformer
+    // or (if you want to pass overrides): val totalTransformer2: Transformer[A, B] = Transformer.define[A, B]
+      .buildTransformer
-    val partialTransformer2: PartialTransformer[A, B] = PartialTransformer.define[A, B].buildTransformer
+    val partialTransformer2: PartialTransformer[A, B] = PartialTransformer.define[A, B]
+      .buildTransformer
     ```

 In particular, when the source type is (`=:=`) the target type, you will end up with an identity transformation.